CHN-beta/ovito/doc/manual/tutorials/turntable_animation.rst

 .. image:: /images/tutorials/turntable_animation/open_anim_key_dialog_button.jpg
    :width: 50%

 This opens the animation keys dialog window.
-OVITO's :ref:`parameter animation system <usage.animation>` is based on so-called *key frames*, which means that the user specifies the value(s) of an animated parameter, for example the dataset's orientation, at specific points along the timeline.
-In between these key frames the program will automatically interpolate from one key value to the next to create a smooth transition.
+OVITO's :ref:`parameter animation system <usage.animation>` is based on so-called *keyframes*, which means that the user specifies the value(s) of an animated parameter, for example the dataset's orientation, at specific points along the timeline.
+In between these keyframes the program will automatically interpolate from one key value to the next to create a smooth transition.

 For animating one complete rotation of the dataset, i.e. revolving once by 360 degrees around the z-axis, two animation keys